-A positive screening using a selectivity approach.
-This involves evaluation of ESG performance of an issuer against a combination of environmental, social and governance factors which include but not limited to:
+The ESG performance of an issuer is evaluated against a combination of environmental, social and governance factors which include but noct limited to:

-- Environmental: energy efficiency, reduction of emissions of greenhouse gases (GHG), treatment of waste; - Social: respect of human rights and workers' rights, human resources management (workers' health and safety, diversity); - Governance: Board of Directors independence, managers' remuneration, respect of minority shareholders rights. - A negative screening applying exclusion criteria with regard to issuers that are in violation of international norms and convention, such as the UN Nations Global Compact principles, or operate in sensitive sectors as defined by external data providers.
+- Environmental: energy efficiency, reduction of emissions of greenhouse gases (GHG), treatment of waster - Social: respect of human rights and workers' rights, human resources management (workers' health and safety, diversity); - Governance: Board of Directors independence, managers' remuneration, respect of minority shareholders rights.

+The exclusion criteria are applied with regard to issuers that are in violation of international norms and convention, or operate in sensitive sectors as defined by external data providers.